francescomasala/ICMPMolester/README.md

      --telegram-chat-id "-1000123456"
    ```

-   Telegram messages are truncated at 4096 characters to satisfy API limits.
+   Telegram messages use a compact summary and are truncated at 4096 characters to satisfy API limits.

 ## Docker Usage